Investing part of your portfolio outside of your home country and into international stocks is an important part of diversification.

 The Vanguard International High Dividend Yield ETF has different geographic exposure, and has an average yield of about 3%.

-My preferred one is the iShares International Select Dividend ETF, which follows the Dow Jones EPAC Select Dividend Index (not a FTSE or MSCI index for a change).
-I like it because it has a 4%+ yield, and gives my portfolio decent exposure to the UK and Australia, which I want.
+The iShares International Select Dividend ETF follows the Dow Jones EPAC Select Dividend Index (not a FTSE or MSCI index for a change).
+It has a 4%+ yield, and gives a portfolio exposure to the UK and Australia.

 My Favorite Way to Invest Globally